ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

 ## Multiple Packs

-When using Sprockets, you have to tell Rails which JavaScript and CSS assets will be created from all the sources that are available (defaults are `application.css`, `application.js` and all other asset file type).
+When using Sprockets, you have to tell Rails which JavaScript and CSS assets will be created from all the sources that are available (defaults are `application.css`, `application.js` and all other asset file types).
 You do that with an initializer (for example, at `config/initializers/assets.rb`):

 ```ruby
 # config/initializers/assets.rb